vivian-ng/Hardware/MRR_ESP_3DP/README.md

   - Set MS1, MS2, MS3 jumpers to SPI, RST jumper to TMC, and TMC_SEL jumper to SPI to enable TMC2130 SPI mode
   - Set RST jumper to TMC and TMC_SEL jumper to UART to enable TMC2208 UART mode
   - For TMC2130 SPI mode, connect corresponding motor (X, Y, Z, or E0) on CS_PIN header to available ESP32 pin
+- Physical size of 99mm by 99mm.
+Mounting holes are 3.5mm in diameter, with centers 3.75mm from the edges.

 # Selection Jumpers